Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Acknowledgement

 \section{Acknowledgement}

-We thank Liang Jiang, Antonio Mezzacapo, Kristan Temme, Miles Stoudenmire, Wenda Zhou, Alexander Bogatskiy, Hy Truong Son, Horace Pan, Jiequn Han, and Erik H. Thiede for useful discussions.
-We thank Chih-chan Tien, Christopher Roth, and Giuseppe Carleo for helping in numerical simulation debugging.
-JL is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1-0209).
-SS acknowledges support from the Royal Society University Research Fellowship.
+H.Z. and Z.L. are contributed equally.
+We thank Alexander Bogatskiy, Giuseppe Carleo, Jiequn Han, Antonio Mezzacapo, Horace Pan, Christopher Roth, Hy Truong Son, Miles Stoudenmire, Kristan Temme, Erik H. Thiede, Chihchan Tien, Zilong Zhang, Wenda Zhou, and Pei Zeng for their useful discussions.
+We especially thank Liang Jiang and Kanav Setia for suggestions during the preparation of the manuscript.
+J.L. is supported in part by International Business Machines (IBM) Quantum through the Chicago Quantum Exchange, and the Pritzker School of Molecular Engineering at the University of Chicago through AFOSR MURI (FA9550-21-1- 0209).
+S.S. acknowledges support from the Royal Society University Research Fellowship.

 \foreach \x in {1,...,\the\pdflastximagepages} {